mbgardner/examine/README.md

 * Prints filename and line number from where `Examine.inspect/2` was called
 * Option to print all the variables within the context where `Examine.inspect/2` was called
 * Optionally print a label at the top
-* Global and local configuration for colors and time unit
+* Global configuration and local options for colors and time units

 The `Examine.inspect/2` macro only affects the `:dev` environment by default and will compile to a noop in other environments.
 The affected environments can be changed via config.